Stollwerck

-Stollwerck GmbH is a German chocolate manufacturer.
+Stollwerck GmbH is a German chocolate manufacturer based in Norderstedt.
 It was founded in 1839 and expanded internationally in Europe and America, becoming the second largest producer of chocolate in the United States by 1900.
-Since 2011 it has belonged to Belgian firm Baronie Group.
+Stollwerck was owned by Barry Callebaut from 2002 to 2011.
+Since October 2011 it has belonged to Belgian firm Baronie Group.

 History

 From beginnings until the Second World War

 In 1839 the baker Franz Stollwerck started business in Cologne, Germany.
 He diversified into chocolate and other candy, having particular success with cough drops.
+In 1860 production was expanded to include chocolate, marzipan and printen.
 Local pharmacists requested that he be prevented from selling such medicinal items in 1845, but this was rejected.
 His business flourished in Germany and also he opened two coffee houses in Cologne.
 One of these was briefly converted into a music hall before becoming a chocolate and candy factory in the 1860s.
 In 1871 his sons registered a separate company Gebrüder Stollwerck (Stollwerck Brothers) which merged back into the original company in 1876, after the death of Franz Stollwerck.

 Stollwerck's five sons expanded the business into a multinational corporation with plants in Europe and America.
 The second youngest of the brothers, Ludwig Stollwerck was instrumental in introducing new technology including the first vending machines in 1887.
 These were initially used to sell small samples of chocolate, but their immediate popularity meant they were soon used to sell entire bars.
 In 1893 Stollwerck was selling its chocolate in 15,000 vending machines.
 It set up separate companies in various territories to manufacture vending machines to sell not just chocolate, but cigarettes, matches, chewing gum and soap products.
+For the Budapest subway, which opened in 1896, a Vienna-based Austrian-Hungarian Stollwerck subsidiary manufactured not only candy machines for the stations, but also a ticket machine.
 By 1890 its Cologne works alone had 1500 staff.

+Stollwerck turned their focus to exporting their products.
+Subsidiaries were formed in England, Belgium and Austria-Hungary.
+At the 1893 World's Columbian Exposition in Chicago, IL they exhibited a pavilion made out of thirty-thousand pounds of chocolate and cocoa butter that enshrined a statue of Germania, ten feet tall in solid chocolate.
+[Image from Bancroft, Hubert Howe The Book of the Fair.
+The Bancroft Company, 1893.]